ftlabs/fruitmachine/docs/view-assembly.md

 ## View Assembly

-When View modules are nested in one another a heiracical view structure is formed.
-For flexbibily *FruitMachine* allows nested views to be assembled in a variety of different ways.
+When View modules are nested, a heiracical view structure is formed.
+For flexbibily, *FruitMachine* allows nested views to be assembled in a variety of ways.

 #### Manual